 The composition of the sub-internship team differs between departments based on the average total enrollment in the sub-internship.

-The College advocates that a Sub-Internship Director have a minimum of dedicated time in order to successfully run a Sub-Internship based on the enrollment of the clerkship.
+The College advocates that a Sub-Internship Director be provided with dedicated time in order to successfully run a Sub-Internship based on the enrollment of the clerkship.